LifeWay/CloudGenesis-StacksRepo/README.md

-# GitFormation: GitOps Repo of Stacks and Templates
+# CloudGenesis: GitOps Repo of Stacks and Templates

-When using GitFormation, obviously you have to have a Git repo to host your Stack and Template files.
-This repo consists of the minimum files necessary to ensure that when GitFormation runs the `buildspec-pr.yaml` and `buildspec-sync.yaml` files that your templates will be validated (PR) and on merge, your templates and stacks will be sync'd with your S3 bucket.
+When using CloudGenesis, obviously you have to have a Git repo to host your Stack and Template files.
+This repo consists of the minimum files necessary to ensure that when CloudGenesis runs the `buildspec-pr.yaml` and `buildspec-sync.yaml` files that your templates will be validated (PR) and on merge, your templates and stacks will be sync'd with your S3 bucket.